LC-Linkous/research_antenna_collection/README.md

 </p>

-These antennas are modified oval patched on double-sided copper FR4 with permittivity of ~4.4.
+These antennas are modified oval patches on double-sided copper FR4 with permittivity of ~4.4.
 They are designed to operate at two independent and tunable frequencies.

 **General design summary:**
 * Probe-fed design with full copper ground plane